-Following a Workout From the Web
+Following a Workout From Garmin Connect

-Before you can download a workout from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 16).
+Before you can download a workout from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 18).

-- 1 Connect the device to your computer.
+- 1 Select an option:

+- · Open the Garmin Connect app.

-- 2 Go to www.garminconnect.com.
+- · Go to connect.garmin.com.

-- 3 Create and save a new workout.
+- 2 Find a workout, or create and save a new workout.

-- 4 Select Send to Device, and follow the on-screen instructions.
+- 3 Select 1 or Send to Device.

-- 5 Disconnect the device.
+- 4 Follow the on-screen instructions.